William Kerr, 4th Marquess of Lothian: Resignation from the Commons

 Ancram had followed his old commander Cumberland into politics, and with him supported Pitt and his opposition to the negotiations for the Treaty of Paris.
 While Ancram's political position was undermined in 1762 when his brother-in-law, Lord Holderness, sold off his interest in the borough of Richmond, Fox and Lord Shelburne were still at pains to persuade him to leave the House of Commons before the vote on the peace preliminaries without the interference of Cumberland.
 Ancram voted against the preliminaries on 9 December, having missed a message from Cumberland directing him not to do so; ultimately, he took the Chiltern Hundreds in 1763, having accepted, according to the Duke of Newcastle, £4,000 to do so.

 Later life

 In 1767, he succeeded to the Marquessate of Lothian.
-He was elected a Scots representative peer and appointed a Knight of the Thistle in 1768.
+He was elected a Scottish representative peer and appointed a Knight of the Thistle in 1768.
 He was promoted to general in 1770 and died in 1775 at Bath.